manishdevraj/jboss2nagios/README.md

 You might check that the plugin and the MBean is working properly by doing a test run on the Nagios server:

-./check_mbean_collector -H jbossserver -p 5566 -m jboss.system:type=ServerInfo -a ActiveThreadCount -w 200 -c 400
+./check_mbean_collector -H jbossserver -p 5566 -m java.lang:type=Memory -a HeapMemoryUsage -w 200 -c 400
 Please note that you need the nagios-plugins package installed and of course replace "jbossserver" above with you server name.
 Plugin usage: